FaijanAliFz/FaijanAliFz/README.md

 ---

-## 💼 Current Role
+## 💼 Experience

-**Accounting / Data Analyst**
+### 🔹 Accounting / Data Analyst
-IS EG Halal, Delhi
+**IS EG Halal, Delhi | May 2022 – Present**
-- Building Power BI dashboards for KPI tracking and business monitoring
+- Developed interactive Power BI dashboards for real-time KPI tracking and business monitoring
+- Automated reporting processes using Excel (VBA), reducing manual effort by 15+ hours/week
-- Analyzing financial and operational data using SQL, Excel, and Python
+- Analyzed financial and operational data using SQL, Excel, and Python
-- Automating reports to improve efficiency and reduce manual effort
+- Improved data accuracy and supported decision-making through actionable insights

 ---

-## 🧑‍💻 Previous Roles

-**IT Trainer – NIIT Foundation**
+### 🔹 IT Trainer
+**NIIT Foundation, Delhi | Oct 2020 – May 2022**
-- Delivered training on SQL, Power BI, Tableau, and Python
+- Delivered hands-on training on SQL, Power BI, Tableau, and Python
-- Helped students build practical skills for data analytics roles
+- Designed real-world assignments to strengthen data analysis skills
+- Tracked student performance using Excel and LMS tools
+- Improved student engagement and job readiness

+---

-**Senior Customer Service Associate – Teleperformance**
+### 🔹 Senior Customer Service Associate
-- Worked on data validation, reporting, and workflow optimization
+**Teleperformance, Delhi | Dec 2019 – Apr 2020**
-- Improved efficiency using Excel-based automation and tracking
+- Validated and cleaned large datasets using Excel and Google Sheets

-**IT Trainer – Aga Khan Foundation**
+- Used VLOOKUP and Pivot Tables for reporting and data structuring
+- Built automated trackers to improve workflow efficiency
+- Reduced errors and enhanced team productivity

+---

+### 🔹 IT Trainer
+**Aga Khan Foundation, Delhi | Apr 2016 – Dec 2019**
-- Trained 500+ students in MS Office and Tally
+- Trained 500+ students in Microsoft Office and Tally
+- Designed assessments to track performance and learning outcomes
-- Managed performance tracking and reporting systems
+- Implemented LMS-based systems for attendance and reporting
+- Improved operational efficiency by 40%

 ---